peterson-tim-j/HydroMap/README.md

 # Load water table observations from  April 2000 for Victoria, Australia and a 250m state-wide DEM.
 data('victoria.groundwater')

-# Crop this stat-ewide DEM and data  points to a small in the centre north.
+# Crop this state-wide DEM and data  points to a small in the centre north.
+# If you have your own ESRI ASC DEM, then you can import it using: DEM = import.DEM('myFile.asc')
 DEM <- raster::crop(raster::raster(DEM), raster::extent(2400000, 2500000, 2550000, 2650000))
 DEM = as(DEM,'SpatialGridDataFrame')
 obs.data <- raster::crop(obs.data, DEM, inverse = F)